Pylons/pyramid/docs/narr/logging.rst

 .. code-block:: ini

     [app:main]
-    use = egg:MyProject
+    use = egg:myproject

 To this:

 .. code-block:: ini

     [app:mypyramidapp]
-    use = egg:MyProject
+    use = egg:myproject

     [filter:translogger]
     use = egg:Paste#translogger